dshimanshupant/studio/README.md

 To get started, take a look at src/app/page.tsx.

-## Getting Started
+## Setup Instructions

-To set up the development environment for this tool, follow these steps:
+To set up the development environment for this project, please follow the steps below.
+Each step includes the necessary commands that you can copy and paste into your terminal.

-1.  **Install dependencies:**
+### 1. Clone the Repository

+Clone the repository to your local machine using the following command:

+First, clone the repository to your local machine using the following command: